eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 control characters:

 [^7]: This guy has a bajilion names: end-of-line (EOL), line
-    terminator / separator / delimiter, newline.
-You will see me use them interchangeably (although "newline" is a specific term, which we will get to when we talk about the Unix model of text file representation.)
+    terminator / ending / separator / delimiter, newline.
+You
+    will see me use them interchangeably (although "newline" is a specific term, which we will get to when we talk about the Unix model of text file representation.)
-    I personally prefer to call it either EOL sequence or line terminator, since they emphasize the fact that lines should end with one, even if it is the last line and there is no "new line" that comes after, or a line to separate / delimit this last line from.
+    I personally prefer to call it either EOL sequence or line terminator / ending, since they emphasize the fact that all lines should end with one, *including* last line where there is no "new line" that comes after, or a line to separate / delimit this last line from.
 In fact, as of late, I have come to the conclusion with CPython members